jueyang/call-me-maybe/README.md

 Feel free to AMA (Ask me anything.)
 Some sample questions to get you started:

-- I have a project A. I want add this feature.
+- I have project X. I want add this feature.
 How can I do it?
 - I just interviewed 10 people.
 So excited to put it together!
 But I don't know what to use and I don't have much time before the deadline.
 What do I do now?
 - Do you like ice cubes?